HaolinHom/entry-builder/README.md

 # entry-builder

-An es module entry builder.
+Entry-builder is a tool can automatic generate es or node module's entry file.

 Only support js file now.

 ## Installation